Magritte-code/Magritte/README.md

 - MPI

 ### Acceleration
-- Cuda
+- CUDA
-- Sycl
+- SYCL

+## Disclaimer
-_This library was built for use in the 3D radiative transfer code Magritte._
+This library was built for use in the 3D radiative transfer code Magritte.

+## References
-_It is largly inspired by, but not as complete as:_
+This library is largely inspired by, but not as complete as:
-- _Grid, by Peter Boyle et al._
+- Grid, by Peter Boyle et al.
-- _Hemi, by Mark Harris et al._
+- Hemi, by Mark Harris et al.
-- _Eigen_
+- Eigen